 about animals, and working in concert with state and national

-conservation and humane organizations, LOHVNJ has formed the
+county groups and individuals, LOHVNJ has formed the

 largest pro-animal voting bloc in New Jersey's history.
 Our